pmielnik/htn2020/readme.md

 In order to run this server, navigate to the directory containing the main file and run `export FLASK_APP=main`, then run `flask run`.
 You can now make calls to the server!

+At any point in time, you can go to `http://127.0.0.1:5000/help` for a quick overview of available endpoints.

 ## GET method endpoints

 ### GET all users